 Introduction

-Crohn’s disease (CD) is one of the main types of inflammatory bowel disease (IBD), the other being Ulcerative Colitis (UC).
+Crohn’s disease (CD) is one of the main types of inflammatory bowel disease (IBD), along with Ulcerative Colitis (UC).

-The prevalence of the condition is about 150 per 100,000 people in the UK (being slightly less common than UC) and has a bimodal peak age of presentation of between 15-30 years and then again at 60-80 years.
+The prevalence of the condition is about 150 per 100,000 people in the UK (slightly less common than UC) and has a bimodal peak age of presentation of between 15-30 years and 60-80 years.

 The disease typically follows a remitting and relapsing course.
-Severe exacerbations may be life- threatening, causing severe systemic upset, bowel perforation, or rarely death.
+Severe exacerbations may be life-threatening, causing severe systemic upset, bowel perforation, or even mortality.

 Pathophysiology

-Crohn’s disease can affect any part of the gastrointestinal tract (from mouth to anus), although commonly targets the distal ileum or proximal colon, however much of its aetiology remains unknown.
-Much like UC, CD appears to have a familial link, however unlike UC smoking increases your risk of developing the condition.
+Crohn’s disease can affect any part of the gastrointestinal tract, from mouth to anus, although common targets are the distal ileum and proximal colon.
+However, much of the aetiology of Crohn’s disease remains unknown.

 The microscopic appearance of Crohn’s disease is non-caseating granulomatous inflammation.